Nerd10000/Aegis/README.md

 ## 💡 Features

 - Advanced cheat detection
-- Multi-version support (Spigot, Paper, and forks)
+- Multi-platform support (Spigot, Paper, and forks)
+- Multi-version support from 1.18 - 1.21 (Learn more about it on our Github Wiki page.)
 - Lightweight and performant
 - Open-source and community-driven